How Not to Lose Yourself in Motherhood

-If you as a mother have not eaten in five hours or gotten enough sleep to function, how will you have the energy to take care of you kids?
+If you as a mother have not eaten in five hours or gotten enough sleep to function, how will you have the energy to take care of your kids?
 If you do not make the time to pray or learn more about God, how can you teach your children about God?
-If you put yourself aside so much for the sake of you family that you do not know who you are as a person, how can your teach your kids by word and example to discover who they are as a wonderful child of God?
+If you put yourself aside so much for the sake of your family that you do not know who you are as a person, how can you teach your kids by word and example to discover who they are as wonderful children of God?

 When you neglect to take care of yourself, you may become grumpy, resentful, frustrated, sad, or emotionally removed from your family.
 That is not a good thing.
 That is not the way you are called to live.

 That bears repeating: YOU ARE PART OF YOUR FAMILY!
 No one family member is more important than another.
 You are all equally important.
 Of course, some family members may need more time and attention than others, like a newborn baby or a sick child, but every member is equally important.

 As a mom, it is your responsibility to take care of the needs of your family, right?
 You are part of your family.
 You are responsible for taking care of your own needs as well.
 Doing so will help you to be a better mother and a better person.
 Doing so will help you to be the person God created you to be.

 Action steps: Look at your daily life: Are you taking care of your basic needs of prayer, nutrition, and sleep?

 Next, think about who you are: what do you like to do?
 How do you like to spend your time?

 Lastly, decide how you can better take care of yourself.
 Pick one thing you can do right now each day to take care of yourself.
 Some examples are: sit down and eat a good breakfast, exercise, give yourself a bedtime so you can get enough sleep.